SandeepChatuphale/bitwise/README.md

 8)	Upgrade the Employee creation system in such a way that – create DAO layer and make use of appropriate Collection Framework.

 9)	Create table with appropriate columns in mysql DB.

+10) Update the Employee Creation System in such a way that employees can be persisted inside a Relational Database.
+Create an table with name tbl_emp where all kinds of employees will be persisted.
+EMP_TYPE column will identify 3 different kinds of employees like
+WE(WageEmployee), M(Manager), SM (SalesManager).

+11)	Upgrade the Employee creation system in such a way that – create DAO layer and make use of JDBC and give methods for CRUD Operations.